Skip to content

 Florida

-After you register your business with the Department’s online portal, Sunbiz, make sure to check with your county requirements before starting work.
+To get licensed in Florida, you can register using Sunbiz through the Florida Department of State.
+Just make sure to check with your county requirements before starting work.

 Georgia

-To get your cleaning business started in Georgia, register your business with the Georgia Secretary of State (SOS).
-To get a business license in Georgia, you need to register your new business with the Georgia SOS.
-This registration can be done through the Georgia Tax Center website.
+To get licensed in Georgia, register your business with the Georgia Secretary of State.
+This registration can be done through the Georgia Tax Center website and costs $100.
+Your business license will arrive within 5–7 days.

 Hawaii

-To start your cleaning business in Hawaii, register with Hawaii Business Express.
+To get licensed in Hawaii, register with Hawaii Business Express.
 Here’s where you can apply for a business license using the Hawaii Business Express website.

 Idaho

-In order to get your cleaning business started in Idaho, you must apply for a business license with the Idaho Secretary of State.
-Register your business with the SOS.
+To get licensed in Idaho, you must apply for a business license with the Idaho Secretary of State.
 You may also need to apply for specific region licenses or permits depending on the area you’re working in.
-This process can be started through the Idaho Business Registration System.
+Visit the Idaho Business Registration System to get started.

 Illinois

-To get your cleaning business started in Illinois, register with the Illinois Secretary of State (SOS) and My Tax Illinois.
-To set up a business in Illinois, register with the SOS, and obtain a tax ID number from My Tax Illinois.
+To get licensed in Illinois, register with the Illinois Secretary of State.
+You can also obtain a tax ID number from My Tax Illinois.

 Indiana

-First, register your company, and if applicable, obtain an assumed business name certificate from the County Recorder’s Office.
-Make sure you also check city or county requirements
+To get licensed in Indiana, register your company with the State Government’s Business Division.
+If applicable, obtain an assumed business name certificate from the County Recorder’s Office.
+Make sure you also check city or county requirements.

 Iowa

-First, register your company with the SOS, acquire an employee identification number (EIN), and review your county or city requirements.
+To get licensed in Iowa, register with the Iowa Secretary of State.
+You can then acquire an employee identification number (EIN) and review county or city requirements.

 Kansas

-To start your cleaning business in Kansas, register with the Kansas Secretary of State and the Kansas Department of Revenue.
-Register your business with the SOS, then register with the Kansas Department of Revenue, and make sure you check your city or country requirements.
+To get licensed in Kansas, register your business with the Kansas Secretary of State and the Kansas Department of Revenue.
+Make sure you check your city or country requirements.

 Kentucky